jinghuazhao/Computational-Statistics/docs/plumber.md

 It is labelled as `an API generator in R`, which has tested through Caprion data as follows.

+## Setup

+As noted elsewhere, `libsodium` is required for installation of the R package.

 ```r
 library(plumber)
 library(seqminer)